Angel-ML/angel/docs/apis/PSModel_en.md

 * **setLoadPath**
 	- **Definition**: ```def setLoadPath(path: String)```
-	- **Functionality**: set path for loading matrix; this method is used for incremental learning or under the `predict` mode --- PS loads the matrix of parameters from file for initializing
+	- **Functionality**: set path for loading matrix; this method is used for incremental learning or under the `predict` mode --- PS loads the matrix of parameters from file for initialization
-	- **Parameters**: path: String, existing save path
+	- **Parameters**: path: String, existing save path of the matrix parameters
 	- **Return value**: none

 * **setSavePath**

 	- **Definition**: ```def setSavePath(path: String)```
-	- **Functionality**: set path for saving matrix; under the `train` mode, when training is done, the matrix on PS needs to be saved in file
+	- **Functionality**: set path for saving matrix; under the `train` mode, when training is done, the matrix on PS needs to be saved in the file system
 	- **Parameters**: path: String, existing save path
 	- **Return value**: none